mco-gh/mco.dev/content/post/apples-oranges.md

 <img height="300x" src="/img/apples-oranges.jpg">

 In front of you are three boxes.
-One contains only apples, one contains only oranges and one contains a mix of apples and oranges.
+One contains only apples, one contains only oranges and one contains a mix of apples and oranges.<!--more-->

 Each box is labeled, like this:

 * Box 1: “apples”
 * Box 2: “oranges”